Resources for Parents

 How can I support my child through these changes?

 Make sure your child knows you are available to listen, provide support, and offer guidance as desired.
 Try to avoid judgment and excessive advice-giving.
 Be patient as your child experiments with new ways of being, even if you disagree with some of his/her choices.
 Seek to understand your child throughout this learning and growing process.
-And be aware of signs that your child may be experiencing significant emotional distress or a potential mental health problem.
+Be aware of signs that your child may be experiencing significant emotional distress or a potential mental health problem.

 What potential signs of distress should I be aware of?